luxonis/depthai/gui/README.md

 ```
 # to prepare qt everywhere repository
 $ ./configure -prefix $PWD/qtbase
-# to compile the qt, may take a while (on my MacBook Air it tool 4hrs)
+# to compile the qt, may take a while (on my MacBook Air it took 4hrs)
 $ cmake --build .
 ```